kinofmat/Yang_resume/docs/index.md

 ## Skills

-### Coding
+### Software Development

 - Experienced in Java, Python, and Web Development (HTML, CSS, JavaScript )
 - Have some experience in and are familiar with C# and Unity.
 Contributed in some game projects and
-- Have some experience in App development environment using Visual Studio.
-Developed a simple tamagotchi mobile app that
+- Familiar with Android App development environment using Visual Studio.
+Developed a simple, functioning tamagotchi mobile app with a group of people.

 ### Basic office skills

 - Familiar with working with Microsoft Office software such as Word or Excel.
 - Saved 30 hours a month with the automated scripts.

 ### Languages
 - Korean, English, Chinese

 ## Internship Experience
 `2018`
-- Joined a Internship program to work as an assistant
+- Joined an Internship program to work as an assistant Web Developer.
+Learned to organize the codes so that it is easier for maintenance.
 ## Service and Work History

 `2016-2017`